Florida Election Is Latest Target Of White Supremacist Robocalls

 The same podcast has also been linked to robocall campaigns in Charlottesville, Va., Oregon and California, according to Right Wing Watch.
 The Tallahassee Democrat reports that calls have previously used "the local area code and prefix followed by a four-digit number associated with neo-Nazi rhetoric."

-Over a billion robocalls head to landlines and cell phones every month, reports Planet Money.
+Over a billion robocalls head to landlines and cellphones every month, reports Planet Money.
 Many of them appear to be from a line that has the recipient's same area code — but are really scammers or spammers "spoofing" their real number using the Internet.
 Experts tell NPR that it costs around 1 to 5 cents per call.

 Last week, GOP Florida gubernatorial nominee Ron DeSantis was criticized for comments some said amounted to racist dog whistling.
 "Let's build off the success of Gov. Scott.
 The last thing we need to do is to monkey this up by trying to embrace a socialist agenda," DeSantis said.
 A spokesperson for the candidate later said the comments were not racially charged.

-Gillum told CNN he found the robocalls "absolutely appalling and disgusting" and said his campaign "will continue to focus solely on the issues that Floridians care about and uniting our state."
+Gillum told CNN he "will continue to focus solely on the issues that Floridians care about and uniting our state."
+A spokesperson for DeSantis said the calls were "absolutely appalling and disgusting."

 "What I don't want the race to turn into is a race of name calling," he continued.
 "I want to make sure that we don't racialize and, frankly, weaponize race as a part of the process, which is why I have called on my opponent to really work to rise above some of these things."